fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 ### Tweedie model with log-link

-<br/> The generalized linear model we considered followed a noticeable
+<br/> The generalized linear models we considered followed a noticeable
 pattern in their variance functions: $\phi\mu^0$, $\phi\mu^1$,
 $\phi\mu^2$, and $\phi\mu^3$.
 One could naturally ask whether there is some general family of distributions with the variance function